backupbrew/switchbrew/Internet Browser.md

 setup to return your own server address for this domain, you can load your own content for use with online-WebApplet.

+As of 12/01/2017 this still works on the latest update for Tetris (version 1.1.2).

 ### Offline Applet

 Minus TIDs, the [NPDM](NPDM.md "wikilink") is the same as